Dennis Kucinich Was Correct About the Libya Intervention, but Will the U.S. Learn From History?

 President Barack Obama did not get authorization from Congress prior to the Libya intervention

 It is about time that someone in our Congress had the courage to stand up and condemn the war in Libya because it is in direct violation of our Constitution.
 The United States Constitution says that only Congress has the authority to declare war and not the President.
 Furthermore, President Obama had to obtain permission from Congress for the operations in Libya and he did not do so.
 No matter what Obama says, he simply did not follow the law of the land.
 This is not an excuse.
 As Commander in Chief of the Armed forces, Obama was supposed to preserve and protect the US.
 And then he had the nerve to say that authorization wasn’t necessary?
-I think Obama is a decent man but he has not held his promise to have a humble foreign policy.
+I think Obama is a decent man but he had not held his promise to have a humble foreign policy in this one instance.
 Let’s set the record straight here.
 And I know that many Americans will disagree with me on this but I am here to help the people of this country wake up and realize that their government has been lying and misleading them for years.
 The drone strikes in Pakistan are also not an example of a good foreign policy.
 This is obvious unless you are too dumb to not see this.
 These missile strikes usually end up killing innocent people and further enraging Pakistani people.
+This is one of the few mistakes that Barack Obama made as President so that's why I consider him to be one of the best in our nation's history.
+But my guess is that this is one of those events that the GOP will remember and try to criticize him for.

 A photo of Ronald W. Reagan